kshlsa/fortress/docs/validators/faq.md

 - Thales nShield support
 - [Strangelove Horocrux](https://github.com/strangelove-ventures/horcrux)

-The Torque team does not recommend one solution above the other.
+The Fortress team does not recommend one solution above the other.
 The community is encouraged to bolster the effort to improve HSMs and the security of key management.

 ### What can validators expect in terms of operations?